godfat/rack-handlers/README.md

 ## DESCRIPTION:

-Some Rack handlers which are not included in Rack distribution.
+Unicorn family Rack handlers for you.
+Mostly for `rails s`.

 ## REQUIREMENTS: